The Most Helpful Postpartum Tips For Dads

 4. Have an outlet

-A hobby, sport, or anything to do as a way to feel like he can refill his cup throughout the fourth trimester.
+A hobby, sport, or anything that helps him refill his cup throughout the fourth trimester.

 Bonding with baby seems to come much less natural for dads.
 This can make it easier to let mom do all the baby care tasks such as feedings, diaper changes, tummy time, burping, and more!